Walter de Baltrodin: Career

 As is usual with bishops of Caithness, very little is known about Walter's episcopate.
 It is known he received a subsidy from the king taken from the profits of justice in the province.
 According to Clan Mackay tradition, Aodh Mór MacAoidh (or Iye Mackay), married a daughter of Bishop Walter, acquiring 12 davochs of land at Durness.

+Death

 Bishop Walter died sometime in the year 1270.
 His death was followed, after some delay, by the election of Nicholas, Abbot of Scone.